 Yes, it has definitely been a busy time!
 Between moving house, working full time, dealing with a rather painful and at times difficult pregnancy, and interviewing/writing/editing stories for my book in my lunch break or late at night, I’ve not had much time for blogging!

 BUT, after almost a year, I’m excited to share that my book, ‘Reasons To Live One More Day, Every Day,’ is complete!
-Currently undergoing editing/creation by the fantastic, award-winning ‘Ocean Reeve Publishing,’ the book should hopefully be out in the next few months!
+Currently undergoing formatting and creation, the book should hopefully be out in the next few months!

 So What Is It About?

 The idea for ‘Reasons To Live One More Day, Every Day,‘ began back in mid 2016, during a long drive down south to the mid north coast.
 To keep myself awake I was brainstorming topics to write about, and began thinking about all the projects I’d been a part of over the years, such as creating Brisbane’s first Domestic violence memorial, and advocating against human trafficking and child abuse.